sweIhm-ws2018-19/Alexa-Latin-Trainer/README.md

 ﻿# Alexa Skill - Latein Trainer - Latintrainer

-Eine [AWS Lambda](http://aws.amazon.com/lambda) Funktion, mit der man lateinische Vokabeln üben kann.
+An [AWS Lambda](http://aws.amazon.com/lambda) function to learn Latin vocabulary.

 ## Features
-- Auswahl der Übersetzungsrichtung (Latein-Deutsch oder Deutsch-Latein)
+- Choose direction of translation (Latin-German or German-Latin)
-- Auswahl aus verschiedenen Modi (Fortschritt, Zufall und Kapitel)
+- Choose the mode of learning (Progress, Random und Chapter)
-- Ermittlung des Lernerfolgs durch Punktesystem
+- Highscore functionality implemented

 ## Setup
 To run this skill you need to do two things.
 The first is to deploy the example code in lambda, and the second is to configure the Alexa skill to use Lambda.